supercid/techdocs-wiki-tmp/Product-Tagging.md

 Many ecommerce stores utilize SKU:s or "child" products that are sorted under the same "parent" product.
 To extend the above example with SKU support refer to this article: https://github.com/Nosto/docs-nosto-com/wiki/Extending-tagging-with-SKUs

-In cases where a product might have multiple prices in differing currencies you can also add support for multi-currency.
+In cases where a product might have multiple prices in differing currencies, you can also add support for multi-currency.
 Refer to this article: https://github.com/Nosto/docs-nosto-com/wiki/Adding-support-for-multi-currency

 ### Troubleshooting product tagging:
 Once included on all pages, you can review if the site is transmitting data using the [Nosto Debug Toolbar](https://help.nosto.com/get-started/guides/how-to-use-the-nosto-debug-toolbar).
 If you can see product attributes being picked up under "Tagging" then the product details are correctly set up.
-You can further verify that products are being indexed to the catalogue under the Nosto admin by navigating to Tools → Products: https://my.nosto.com/admin/$accountID/campaigns/products/list
+You can further verify that products are being indexed to the catalog under the Nosto admin by navigating to Tools → Products: https://my.nosto.com/admin/$accountID/campaigns/products/list

 ![Nosto debug toolbar / products](https://nosto-campaign-assets.s3.amazonaws.com/images/nosto-product-tagging.png)